-- Procedure and Execution: Adherence to correct procedures, accurate execution of experiments, and following safety protocols. - Skill Proficiency: Proficiency in handling equipment, accuracy in observations, and troubleshooting skills during the experiments. - Teamwork: Collaboration and participation in group experiments.
+- Procedure and Execution: Adherence to correct procedures, accurate execution of experiments, and following safety protocols. - Skill Proficiency: Proficiency in handling equipment, accuracy in observations, andtroubleshooting skills during the experiments. - Teamwork: Collaboration and participation in group experiments.

-v.
+iii.
 Lab Reports and Record Keeping (3 Marks)

 - Quality of Reports: Clarity, completeness and accuracy of lab reports.
-Proper documentation of experiments, data analysis and conclusions. - Timely Submission: Adhering to deadlines for submitting lab reports/rough record and maintaining a well-organized fair record.
+Properdocumentation of experiments, data analysis and conclusions. - Timely Submission: Adhering to deadlines for submitting lab reports/rough record andmaintaining a well-organized fair record.

-vi.
+iv.
 Viva Voce (3 Marks)

-Oral Examination: Ability to explain the experiment, results and underlying principles during a viva voce session.
-Final Marks Averaging: The final marks for preparation, conduct of experiments, viva, and record are the average of all the specified experiments in the syllabus.
+• Oral Examination: Ability to explain the experiment, results and underlying principles during a viva voce session.

+Final Marks Averaging: The final marks for preparation, conduct of experiments, viva, andrecord are the average of all the specified experiments in the syllabus.